samsheffield/Unreal_Engine_Workshop/docs/week4.md

 **3. Design Interactions and Outcomes**
 - One interaction should reset the current level.
 - Another interaction should load a different level.
-- Include movement or physics to at least one Actor. _Try to make it meaningful..._

 **4. Comment and Organize**
 - Try rebuilding the Blueprints we demonstrated in class, but do not copy and paste from shared files.